UnsafePointer/helios-client-example/README.md

 __Description:__

 This is an Helios client app example.
-The code for the server app can be found here: https://github.com/Ruenzuo/helios-server-example.
+The code for the server app can be found [here](https://github.com/Ruenzuo/helios-server-example).

 __Building:__